telescopeѲptics.net ▪▪▪▪ CONTENTS

 The two general configurations of flat-field Schmidt-Cassegrain anastigmatic aplanat are:

-Following table lists main parameters of four Schmidt-Cassegrain cameras:
+Following table lists main parameters of four Schmidt-Cassegrain camera types:

 SYSTEM